Sick Leave in Switzerland: All You Need To Know

 How long will you get paid during the sick leave in Switzerland?

-The amount of paid sick days depends on the length of your employment, thus, how long you have been working in the company.
+The amount of paid sick days depends on the length of your employment and, thus, how long you have been working in the company.
 The paid sick leave period is usually limited to 720 days.

-In the table above, you can see the exact number of sick days that are paid by your employer before insurance takes effect.
+The table above shows the exact number of sick days paid by your employer before insurance takes effect.
 They are divided into Basel, Bern, and Zurich scales.

 For sick days over that period, your insurance (Krankentagegeldversicherung) will cover 80% to 100% of your wage for up to 720 days (2 years).